AbdielCortes/ICOM4015-p3-MinecraftMod/README.md

 The other main feature of this mod is the addition of unicorns.
 They behave like horses in the sense that you can tame them and ride them, but unicorns are noble creatures that are not to be taken into battle, so they cannot wear armor.
-You can breed unicors with golden apples; when you breed two unicorns you always get another unicorn, but when you breed a unicorn with a horse, donkey or mule, you have a 80% chance of producing a horse and a 20% of producing a unicorn.
+You can breed unicorns with golden apples; when you breed two unicorns you always get another unicorn, but when you breed a unicorn with a horse, donkey or mule, you have a 80% chance of producing a horse and a 20% of producing a unicorn.
 You can obtain unicorn hair by using shears.